yosh-matsuda/cpp-yyjson/README.md

 The first argument type is a target JSON class to create.
 There are 3 options, `writer::object_ref&`, `writer::array_ref&` and `writer::value_ref&`; if you want to convert the class `X` to JSON array, the first argument should be `writer::array_ref&`.

 The casters are applied recursively to convert from/to JSON classes including custom casters.
-It is not necessary to implement both `from_json` and `to_json` functions, and the two conversions do not have to be symmetric.
+It is not always necessary to implement both `from_json` and `to_json` functions, and the two conversions do not have to be symmetric.

 ### Performance best practices